mwouts/jupytext/README.md

 ### The `light` format for notebooks as scripts

 The `light` format was created for this project.
-It is the default format for Python and Julia scripts.
+It is the default format for scripts.
 That format can read any script as a Jupyter notebook, even scripts which were never prepared to become a notebook.
 When a notebook is written as a script using this format, only a few cells markers are introduced—none if possible.

 The `light` format has:
 - A (commented) YAML header, that contains the notebook metadata.